Uber, Lyft, and Ridesharing in Las Vegas, Nevada

 Approved new Nevada laws

-In May 2015, the Governor of Nevada, Brian Sandoval, passed legislation (AB175 and AB176) that allows ride-sharing services like Uber, Lyft, and others to operate in Nevada officially.
-The same demand that propelled many major U.S. cities was driving the push for ride-sharing here in Las Vegas.
+In May 2015, the Governor of Nevada, Brian Sandoval, passed legislation (AB175 and AB176) that officially allows ridesharing services like Uber, Lyft, and others to operate in Nevada.
+The same demand that propelled many major U.S. cities was driving the push for ridesharing here in Las Vegas.

 What is rideshare?

 Rideshare is a generic term.
-It means that the driver is using a private vehicle to transport one or more passengers for a fee, and you can hire an Uber driver through a smartphone app.
+It means the driver uses a private vehicle to transport one or more passengers for a fee.
+You can request a ridesharing ride through a smartphone app 24/7.

-Because every city has unique issues and regulations, ride-sharing companies have management offices in every city that they operate.
-There is an Uber office in Las Vegas, and there is a Lyft office in Las Vegas.
+Because every city has unique issues and regulations, ridesharing companies have management offices in every city where they operate.
+There is an Uber office in Las Vegas and a Lyft office in Las Vegas.

 Many drivers work for both companies, Uber and Lyft.